 Hearing people can take notes simultaneously while listening to the content.

 So, Electronic Notetakers would be used to take notes at meetings, conferences, and university lectures, presentations or seminars.

 A Speech to Text Reporter (STTR) listens to what is being said and inputs it word for word into an electronic shorthand keyboard called a Stenography or a Palantype, which is linked to a laptop.

 A Speech to Text Reporter produces a verbatim account of what is said at speeds in excess of 200 words per minute.
-Extra information such as (laughter) or (applause) is shared in brackets.
-This informs the user of the service of the mood and the environment aspects such as shouting and banging as well.
+Extra information, such as (laughter) or (applause) is shared in brackets.
+This informs the user of the service of the mood and the environmental aspects, such as shouting and banging as well.

 A lipspeaker is a hearing person who has been professionally trained to be easy to lipread.
 They provide communication support for deaf people by using spoken language and lipreading.
 To do this, they sit opposite the deaf person and silently repeat what the speaker is saying in a clearly lipreadable way.
 They clearly reproduce the shapes of the words and the natural rhythm and stress used by the speaker.

-This means that the lipreader is looking at the Lipspeaker, but ‘listening’ to the speaker.
+This means that the lipreader looks at the Lipspeaker but ‘listens’ to the speaker.
 The Lipspeaker’s job is to make sure that the speaker’s message is passed on in full.